Random Source

 Details

-Number of samples in each output frame, specified as a positive integer scalar.
-Output frame period is equal to , where is the value of Sample time parameter.
+The number of samples in each output frame, specified as a positive integer scalar.
+The period of the output frame is equal to , where is the value of the parameters Sample time.

 Dependencies